JoshuaGrams/JoshuaGrams/noreaster-2018.md

 Oxygen Trail is an as-yet unreleased spare-time collaboration between [Philippe Patenaude](https://ppatenaude.itch.io/), Michael Ackerson, and Joshua Grams.
-It has written in the LÖVE 2D engine starting in late October of 2017.
+It is written in the LÖVE 2D engine, and we started in late October of 2017.

 It's a lighthearted space adventure game inspired by Oregon Trail and